turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_applications_with_minitest_or_rspec.md

 end
 ```

 Next we can start to write our feature test.
-First touch a new file. `touch app/test/features/tool_creation_test.rb`.
+First `mkdir test/features` then touch a new file. `touch test/features/tool_creation_test.rb`.

 ```ruby
 require "test_helper"